Embrace isolation in these secluded squares

 But if you need to escape your hotel room, then you can still stretch your legs in one of the capital’s quieter squares at a safe distance from other visitors.

 Golden Square in Soho has no lawn but it wins points for its table tennis table, making it great for teenagers.
 Just make sure you use antibacterial hand gel before and afterwards.

 Got younger kids?
 Then visit Merchant Square on the Grand Union Canal in Paddington.
 If it’s warm enough, children can play in a water maze or count ducks from a nearby park that floats on the water.
 The square is also close to Fan Bridge, which opens like a Japanese fan, and Rolling Bridge which curls into an octagon (Wed & Fri noon; Sat 2pm).

 Little ones will also enjoy running through the fountain in Granary Square behind King’s Cross, which has amphitheatre-style seating leading down to Regent’s Canal.

 Ideal for solo travellers

-Russell Square is a Grade II-listed square in Bloomsbury, which was once home to writers such as Virginia Woolf and E M Forster.
-With its large lawn, fountain and lime trees, it’s the perfect place to write your diary or read a book.
+Russel Square is a GRADE II-listed square in Bloomsbury, which was once home to writers such as Virginia Woolf and E M Forster.
+With its large lawn, fountain and lime trees, it’s the perfect place to journal or read a book.
 The beautiful Kimpton Fitzroy London hotel, built in 1898, looms over the garden.

-Even though it’s on the park map and off the Inner Circle road, it’s easily missed by passersby – look out for an ornate wrought iron gate next to allotments.
-The gate guides you under a pergola which opens into the garden.
-A grand private villa, built in 1818, overlooks the lawn, which is bordered with blooms.
+Even though it’s on the park map and just off the Inner Circle road, it’s easily missed by passersby; look out for an ornate wrought iron gate next to allotments.
+The gate guides you under a pergola that opens into the garden.
+A grand private villa, built in 1818, overlooks the lawn which is bordered with blooms.
 The space was designed in 1889 as a place for meditation, and it is indeed a relaxing spot – particularly around the fountain.
 You can also sit in secluded woodland and feel smug about finding a secret garden in central London.